junxit/us-congress-bills-111/metadata.md

 - 2009-11-16 — Placed on the Union Calendar, Calendar No. 194.
 - 2009-11-16 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 111-336.
 - 2009-11-16 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 111-336.
+- 2009-11-17 — Rules Committee Resolution H. Res.
+908 Reported to House.
+Rule provides for consideration of H.R.
+2781 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Bill is closed to amendments.
+All points of order against consideration of the bill are waived except those arising under clause 9 or 10 of rules XXI.
+The amendment in the nature of a substitute recommended by the Committee on Natural Resources now printed in the bill shall be considered as adopted.
+- 2009-11-19 — Considered under the provisions of rule H. Res.
+908. (consideration: CR H13281-13288)
+- 2009-11-19 — DEBATE - The House proceeded with one hour of debate on H.R.
+2781.
+- 2009-11-19 — House amendment offered
+- 2009-11-19 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-11-19 — On passage Passed by the Yeas and Nays: 292 - 133 (Roll no. 905). (text: CR H13281-13282)
+- 2009-11-19 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 292 - 133 (Roll no. 905).(text: CR H13281-13282)
+- 2009-11-19 — Rule H. Res.
+908 passed House.
+- 2009-11-19 — Rule provides for consideration of H.R.
+2781 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Bill is closed to amendments.
+All points of order against consideration of the bill are waived except those arising under clause 9 or 10 of rules XXI.
+The amendment in the nature of a substitute recommended by the Committee on Natural Resources now printed in the bill shall be considered as adopted.
+- 2009-11-19 — The previous question was ordered pursuant to the rule. (consideration: CR H13288)